Meltonby

 Meltonby is a hamlet in the civil parish of Yapham, in the East Riding of Yorkshire, England.
 It is situated approximately 2 mi north of Pocklington.
-In the Imperial Gazetteer of England and Wales of 1870-72 it had a population of 66.
+In the Imperial Gazetteer of England and Wales of 1870-72, it had a population of 66.

+The name Meltonby possibly derives from the Old English middeltūn meaning 'middle settlement', and the Old Norse bȳ meaning 'village'.
+Another theory derives the name from an Old Norse personal name, possibly Mjolthegn and bȳ.

 Meltonby is listed in the Domesday Book as in the Hundred of Warter in the East Riding of Yorkshire.
-At the time of the survey the settlement contained thirteen villagers. five smallholders, four tributaries (rent payers), fifteen burgesses, a priest and a church.
+At the time of the survey, the settlement contained thirteen villagers.
+Five smallholders, four tributaries (rent payers), fifteen burgesses, a priest and a church.
 There were fifty-three ploughlands, woodland, and three mills.
-In 1066 Earl Morcar held the lordship, which in 1086 transferred to King William I, who was also Tenant-in-chief.
+In 1066, Earl Morcar held the lordship, which in 1086 transferred to King William I, who was also Tenant-in-chief.

-In 1823 Meltonby was in the parish of Pocklington, and the Wapentake of Harthill.
-Population at the time was 78, with occupations including six farmers & yeomen.
+In 1823, Meltonby was in the parish of Pocklington, and the Wapentake of Harthill.
+The population at the time was 78, with occupations including six farmers & yeomen.